Bulgarians in Albania: 20th century

-Although the 1989 Albanian census recorded 782 people who claimed either Romanian, Czechoslovakian or Bulgarian nationality, The Albanian statistics institute denies the existence of a Bulgarian minority in Albania.
+After the fall of communism, in 1993 the then Albanian Prime Minister Aleksander Meksi openly claimed the presence of ethnic Bulgarians near the Lake Prespa.
 In 1998 Paskal Milo, then the Foreign Minister of Albania, made the following statement on minorities: "After World War II, we know this minority as Macedonian.
 I’d rather not elaborate on why we chose this way, but the Communist regime made this decision and it’s difficult for us now to change that."